rails/rails/guides/source/testing.md

 end
 ```

-Integration tests inherit from `ActionDispatch::IntegrationTest`.
+Integration tests inherit from `ActionDispatch::TestCase`.
 This makes available some additional helpers to use in your integration tests.
 Also you need to explicitly include the fixtures to be made available to the test.

 ### Helpers Available for Integration Tests